 Now we understand what the typical birth mom goes through emotionally.
 But each woman is different and each adoption is different and each adopted family is different.
 Of course, we have policies and procedures, yet treat each woman as an individual and embrace their differences.
 Everyone comes from a different family system or no family, has a wonderful support system or no support system, and has education or no education.
 But the bottom line is that each woman having an unplanned pregnancy needs support, acceptance, and learning empowerment to make her own decisions, not ours.
 They have to live with their decisions.
 We can guide, mentor, but not make any other human decision that will impact someone else.
 We have many of their answers, but it is much more powerful when they come to the conclusion on their own with support.
 To us, the worse thing we hear is that any adoption agency puts pressure on them in order to fulfill their own wishes.

 Women during or after pregnancy, due to hormonal changes, fear of the birth and the future, etc. may go through anxiety during pregnancy and postpartum or depression either time or both.
 We are here to help with counseling and we are willing to work with your physician or health care provider and/or outside therapist.
 We are fortunate in our area as we have Amita’s Alexian Brothers Hoffman Estate campus, postpartum depression unit.
 It is the only one in Illinois.
 We do receive many of our referrals from their program.
 We are the only ones that provide free counseling for this turbulent time in their lives.
 When removing the barrier of payment, women are flocking to receive treatment free of charge.
-We invite anyone having problems finding counseling to phone our office at 847-870-8181 that’s 847-870-8181.
+We invite anyone having problems finding counseling to call our office.
 You can also go on our website for more information.
 You can expect the phone to be answered by one of the staff when the office is open and just ask for counseling.
 The person on the other end of the phone will start asking questions and will send you paperwork to fill out and then someone will call you back to make an appointment after your forms are filled out and returned.
 We have an operator answering phone calls off hours.
 If you are experiencing an unplanned pregnancy, tell the operator and she will connect you with a social worker who can speak with you immediately.
 For all other issues, if you leave your name and phone number, someone will get back to you in 24 hours or on the weekends, Monday.

 Now even if you really really always dreamed of being a mom, you might find yourself having difficulty adjusting to motherhood.
 It doesn’t mean that you don’t want your baby.
 You may have been working full time and then some and were in a routine for years.
 In fact, I would venture to say that you had a fine routine of getting up, going to work, even working 7 days a week and you were a star.
 Your pregnancy was exciting, you even read books.
 Your co-workers teased you about getting ready not to sleep when the baby comes.
 So for all practical purposes you were on a roll and got used to being pregnant after going through your first trimester morning nausea.
 Again, you have this down.
 And then the magical moment of delivering your baby was almost an ethereal feeling afterwards and you went through the process in the hospital.
 You had your line of support, your nurses, your lactation consultant in the hospital.
 You did ok with having your own room with the baby in the bassinet beside you.
 Your husband came in and out of your room and look at what you have, a beautiful family.
 Then, the moment of reality hits, yes, that is going home without someone there to talk with and ask questions to.
 Perhaps you didn’t have the perfect mom or you were an only child, or even, you were the youngest child.
 Maybe you didn’t babysit when you were younger.
 The idea of a baby was always beautiful to you and you believed you had a perfect world.
 Or, so you thought, until you got home.
 Your mom may or may not be there for you and your husband thought you had it all together, but, something stopped you dead in your tracks.
 You started to realize that you were totally responsible for another little being’s life.
 Nutrition, health, stimulation, toys, illness, what does day to day look like and what I am I supposed to do all day.
 Work feels normal, being home does not.
 Your world has suddenly turned upside down.
 Maybe you even look forward to getting back to work.
 You go to your doctor and she asks you questions and you are totally honest with her.
 She sits down and looks at you in your eyes and asks if you might like to talk with someone to help you out of this funk.
 She heard about Hopeful Beginnings and makes a referral.
 You are scared out of your mind that you are that woman.
 Then, you get the courage to make THE CALL.
 You have your appointment and you don’t even have to go into the office.
 You can stay in the comfort of your home and it feels like talking with a friend.
 Your social worker will give you homework, like journaling so you can see where you are and visually see your progress.
 After a few weeks, you start to feel better.
 It takes time and diligence, but you take a few steps forward and one step back.
 You keep going in that cadence and suddenly, you get up in the morning and see the sunshine.
 The first inkling of happiness starts to creep into your persona.
 You and your counselor discuss potential discharge and meet every other week, then once a month just to check in and you are ready to launch.
 It is a beautiful transition and you enjoy being a mom.
 So this is a bird’s eye view of what difficulty transitioning into motherhood looks like.
 We bring you out of the darkness of difficulty and into the light of knowing just what to do.

 I do remember being an OB nurse and then bringing my son home from the hospital and it took me 2 hours to feed and diaper him.
 I felt totally helpless and nervous.
 Just to share with you, I was the expert educator in the hospital with women, but when I had my own…It was totally different.
 We have now recognized difficulty adjusting to motherhood and it is acceptable, just like postpartum anxiety and depression.
 Our agency looks at motherhood and have programs to meet you and your baby’s needs.
 As of March 1st you will have the choice of meeting through telehealth or meeting at our office in Palatine.
 All you need is a phone that supports Zoom or just talk on it and you are set for your first appointment.
 If you are in the city, you don’t have to feel pressured to come in!
 We will give you resources that you can use in your area.
-Please don’t prolong the state that you are in, just call 847-870-8181.
-That is 847-870-8181.
+Please don’t prolong the state that you are in, just call us today.

 Hopeful Beginnings also offers a Teen Parenting Program through one of the largest Northwest Suburban High School District.
 This program has facilitated students to increase attendance, graduate on time and go on to a 2 year college, trade school, 4 year university and complete their career dreams.
 This program does NOT condone or promote pregnancy during high school.
 As in many other alternative programs offered through schools, the Hopeful Beginnings teen parenting program takes the students where they are at and provides one-on-one and group experiences that provide the support that they need in order to be successful during high school.
 It provides a safe arena to verbalize their difficulties and challenges in life and to find alternatives to being successful.
 Students understand that they need to find ways to provide financially and emotionally for their child and become contributing members of society.
 Just as high schools have alternative programs for alternative needs of students, this is an incident in which becoming pregnant has serious consequences if not addressed.
 I was in charge of this program for 22 years and was asked to partner with the District when I became Director of our Agency.
 The numbers of pregnant and parenting students went down, and graduation rates of these students went up.